The Glass Bead Game: Description

 The Glass Bead Game takes place at an unspecified date centuries in the future.
 Hesse suggested that he imagined the book's narrator writing around the start of the 25th century.
 The setting is a fictional province of central Europe called Castalia, which was reserved by political decision for the life of the mind; technology and economic life are kept to a strict minimum.
 Castalia is home to an austere order of intellectuals with a twofold mission: to run boarding schools, and to cultivate and play the Glass Bead Game, whose exact nature remains elusive and whose devotees occupy a special school in Castalia known as Waldzell.
 The rules of the game are only alluded to—they are so sophisticated that they are not easy to imagine.
 Playing the game well requires years of hard study of music, mathematics, and cultural history.
 The game is essentially an abstract synthesis of all arts and sciences.
 It proceeds by players making deep connections between seemingly unrelated topics.

 The novel is an example of a Bildungsroman, following the life of a distinguished member of the Castalian Order, Joseph Knecht, whose surname means "servant" and is cognate with the English word knight.
+The name of the main character in the first of “Three Lives” at the end of the novel, called The Rain Maker, is also Knecht, while the central character in the second of these, with the title The Father Confessor, is Josephus Famulus, i.e. a Latin version of the same name, “Joseph Servant”).

-The plot chronicles Knecht's education as a youth, his decision to join the order, his mastery of the Game, and his advancement in the order's hierarchy to eventually become Magister Ludi, the executive officer of the Castalian Order's game administrators.
+The plot of the novel’s main story chronicles Knecht's education as a youth, his decision to join the order, his mastery of the Game, and his advancement in the order's hierarchy to eventually become Magister Ludi, the executive officer of the Castalian Order's game administrators.